-- · Ensuring asset allocations of different investment products are consistent with the time horizon of each - The use of specialist external investment managers to manage Funds SA's cash and fixed income portfolios - The Scheme's receivables and payables are non-interest bearing.
-The carrying amounts of these assets approximate to fair value.

-(iii) Other market price risk
+- ensuring asset allocations of different investment products are consistent with the time horizon of each, and - the use of specialist external investment managers to manage Funds SA's cash and fixed income portfolios. - iii) Other market price risk

-Other market price risk is the risk that the value of the instrument will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issuer or all factors affecting all instruments traded in the market.
+Other market price risk is the risk that the value of the instrument will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issuer, or factors affecting all instruments traded in the market.

-As the Scheme's financial instruments are valued at fair value with changes in fair value recognised in the income statement, all changes in market conditions will directly affect investment revenue.
+As the Scheme's financial instruments are valued at fair value with changes in fair value recognised in the Income Statement, all changes in market conditions will directly affect investment revenue.

-The Scheme's other market price risk is managed by Funds SA, as investments include financial instruments exposed to market prices.
+The Fund's other market price risk is managed by Funds SA, as investments include financial instruments exposed to market prices.